Newtanmukh/Pipelined_Processor/Assignment 3/README.md

   * Instruction.java
   * Misc.java
   * Operand.java
-  * Simulator.java - This file has been modified
+  * Simulator.java - This file has been modified to load the program from assembly code to the main memory, setup the simulation and start simulating the processor.
+At the same time, it also counts the number of instructions processed and the number of cycles used.
+  * Statistics.java - This file defines the Statistics class that keeps track of the number of instructions executed and the number of cycles taken.
+It also has the required getter and setter functions required to access and modify those members.
+* main
+ * Main.java
+* processor
-  * Statistics.java
+ * Processor.java